FIRST BRIGADOON - 26 - 27th of June - Mary Seacole Gardens - Scrubs Lane Bridge!

-Your Canal Boat's first slogan was a wry "everyone needs more canal in their life."
+"Everyone needs a little more canal in their life," is Your Canal Boat's slogan.
 Call us zealots.
-Cite the Law of the Hammer ("When your only tool is a hammer, the whole world looks like nails"), we really believe London's canals, its peculiarly elongate boats and this particular canal community, are resources to incentivise physical activity, energise history lessons, and learn new ways to live, off-grid, in the middle of the world's most interesting city.
-Fun stuff.
-And since the pandemic, important stuff too.
+Cite the Law of the Hammer ("When your only tool is a hammer, the whole world looks like nails"), but we honestly believe that London's canals and its peculiarly elongate boats are the magic ingredient to address all problems: from incentivising physical activity, to teaching history to learning how to live a less carbon-intense lifestyle, in the middle of the world's most interesting city .... just add some canal.
+It's fun.
+And since the pandemic, of dire importance.

-Because with live venues shuttered, the world's greatest entertainers need performance spaces and London audiences need places to enjoy them.
-Preferably outdoors, in Covid-19 secure surroundings.
+Because with live venues shuttered for over a year now, the world's greatest entertainers need performance spaces, and the canals offer them, in abundance, outdoors, in Covid-19 secure surroundings.
 Places like Mary Seacole Park in Harlesden, where last September -- the same week that pubs were being forced to close an hour early -- we debuted "the world's smallest canal boat festival," in a place that hadn't seen performance in 220 years.

 Indeed, each weekend program is intended to reflect the surrounding community, with outreach to local schools, and support from local business.
 And each two-week residency concludes with residents meeting CRT and municipal officials to discuss maintenance of the site, and begin planning next year's event.